Embattled wildlife rehabilitator leaving Cedar Rapids

 It had come to the city’s attention that she was running her operation from her home, including several large penned areas in her yard.
 The city’s zoning code does not allow such an operation in a single-family residential zone.

-The city was flexible in allowing Oldfield time to comply, which Oldfield said she appreciated.
+The city was flexible in allowing her time to comply, which Oldfield said she appreciated.

 “I thanked (the zoning administrator) for allowing me the time for getting things figured out,” she said.
 “It was still a relief to have someone working with me.
 At the end of the day, it was not optimal, but it could have been worse.”